hungrymonkey/another-challenges/README_EXPLANATION.md

 BST: BST can be walked in either order.
 Inserts have a reasonable log n time.

 SPA-ReactJS: This assignment has a criteria of being presented to a client rather than an academic or manager.
 Clients want observable testable demos.
-I believe a reactjs help present my progress.
+I believe a reactjs help present this project.
-If this challenge was presented to an academic, I need to test and write about every angle about this problem.
+If this challenge was presented to an academic, I would need to test and write about every angle about this problem.
 My test cases would be more comprehensive and documented as unique with little deplication.
-If this challenge was presented to a manager, I need to write ETA and todo list.
+If this challenge was presented to a manager, I would need to write ETA and todo list.